Claude A. Swanson: Early and family life

-Swanson was born to the former Catherine Rebecca Pritchett (1834–1873) and her husband John Muse Swanson (1829–1914) in Swansonville, Virginia, on March 31, 1862.
+Swanson was born to Catherine Rebecca Pritchett (1834–1873) and her husband John Muse Swanson (1829–1914) in Swansonville, Virginia, on March 31, 1862.
 His great-grandfather William Swanson moved to Pittsylvania from Albemarle County, Virginia, had farmed a plantation using slave labor, represented Pittsylvania County in the Virginia General Assembly, and advocating for building a railroad between Richmond and Danville.
 John M. Swanson, who owned slaves in 1850 and 1860, served in the 5th Virginia Cavalry Regiment and 21st Virginia Infantry during the American Civil War.

 After the Civil War, he worked with his brother as merchants and tobacco manufacturers, J.M.
 Swanson & Bro. in Swansonville.
 John and Catherine Swanson had three other sons who survived to adulthood, as well as three daughters: William Graves Swanson (1860–1934), John Pritchett Swanson and Henry Clay Swanson (1870–1952) and sisters Annie Blanche Swanson (1864–1948), Sallie Hill Swanson (1869–1950) and Julia Benson Swanson (1869–1933).
 Two siblings did not survive to adulthood.

-Claude Swanson married Elizabeth Deane Lyons on December 11, 1894, in the District of Columbia.
+Swanson married Elizabeth Deane Lyons on December 11, 1894, in the District of Columbia.
 She died on July 13, 1920.
 He married her widowed sister Lulie Lyons Hall (1867–1953) three years later, and she survived him.
 Swanson had met them both while studying at Randolph Macon Academy, for their mother ran a boardinghouse to support her family.